Criminals Procedure – First Appearance

 There is no way to predict how long your first appearance will be as they vary from a few minutes to the entire day.
-If you have extenuating circumstances and cannot attend the first appearance, you must contact a criminal lawyer to make arrangements with the court on your behalf.
+If you cannot attend your court appearance, contact a criminal lawyer to discuss arrangements with the court.

 Depending on the nature of your criminal charges, you may be able to appoint an “agent”, such as a family member or friend, to attend the first appearance on your behalf.
 It is important to consult a lawyer to see if your situation allows you to appoint an agent.
 You can also sign a form called “Designation of Counsel” appointing a defence lawyer to appear on your behalf.